OpenEvalProject/evals/manuscripts/elife-56418/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/56418/elife-56418-fig1-v2.jpg)

-**Figure 1.:** salvage pathways of purine synthesis in eukaryotic cells.Metabolites and enzymes of the de novo pathway in black, and the salvage pathway in blue.
+**Figure 1.:** Metabolites and enzymes of the de novo pathway in black, and the salvage pathway in blue.
 R5P, ribose 5 -phosphate; PRPP, phosphoribosylpyrophosphate.
 The arrows from PRPP to IMP represent sequential enzymatic activities of the purinosome complex.
 IMPDH1 is responsible for the rate-limiting and first committed step in de novo GTP biosynthesis.

 IMPDH monomers consist of a catalytic and a regulatory domain.
 The catalytic domain is a (β/α)8 TIM barrel that catalyzes two sequential reactions that convert IMP to xanthosine monophosphate (XMP) in a NAD dependent manner (Hedstrom, 2009).
 GMP acts as a competitive inhibitor of enzymatic activity at this level, by binding to the IMP pocket (Hedstrom, 2009).
 The regulatory Bateman domain consists of two cystathionine β-synthase (CBS) repeats that act as ATP and GTP sensors to mediate allosteric modulation of catalytic activity (Buey et al., 2015; Labesse et al., 2013; Anthony et al., 2017; Buey et al., 2017; Fernández-Justel et al., 2019).
 In eukaryotes, binding of adenine nucleotides (ATP/ADP/AMP) induces the formation of extended octamers that remain fully active, while GDP/GTP binding induces the formation of compacted octamers with significantly reduced catalytic activity (Buey et al., 2015; Labesse et al., 2013; Buey et al., 2017).